Guide to tuning the N54 engine from BMW

 1. Intake and Sports Exhausts - Note that on their own these mods won't ADD HP in most applications, but they will enable you to lift power after other upgrades by lessening the restrictive flow.

-2. Upgrades to turbochargers and superchargers - Adding a turbocharger is the most dramatic method to increase your intakes air supply, which permits you to combust more fuel and make more power.
+2. Upgrades to turbochargers - Adding a better turbocharger is the most dramatic method to increase your intakes air supply, which permits you to combust more fuel and make more power.
 Typically one of the most costly mods but provides the best gains.

 3. Flywheel lightening - a reduced weight flywheel will improve the engines rev changes.
-But not always suitable for all N54 engines.
+But not always suitable for all N54 drivers needs, it can help for track focussed car projects.

-5. Mapping - A Remapped N54 ECU offers the most advantage compared to cost, aftermarket ECUs, and inline Tuning boxes are all alternatives.
+4. Engine Tunes - A Remapped N54 DME offers the most advantage compared to cost, aftermarket ECUs, plug in tuning models and inline Tuning boxes or piggyback ECU's are all alternatives.

 N54 Tuning Stages

-Typical stage 1 mods often include: Panel air filter, Suspension upgrade (drop ), Remap, Alloy wheels, Sports exhaust, Lighter flywheel.
+Typical stage 1 mods often include: Panel air filter or induction ktis, Engine Tunes/Remapping, Sports exhaust, Lighter flywheel, turbo downpipes.

 N54 remapping

-A remap on the N54 engine will give you around 100bhp more which has to rate as one of the best and most cost effective upgrades, second only to turbo upgrades.
+A tune/remap on the N54 engine will give you around 100bhp more which has to rate as one of the best and most cost effective upgrades, second only to turbo upgrades.

-Remapping is always best carried out on a rolling road, where all of your other mods can be taken into account and the fuel and timing advance can be very precisely set up.
+DME Tuning/Remapping is always best carried out on a rolling road, where all of your other mods can be taken into account and the fuel and timing advance can be very precisely set up for your car.

-We would recommend a BMW specialist, you can't beat experience, and it really pays to use someone who knows the N54 engine.
-There are further gains to be had by forcing the car to run on higher octane fuels.
+We would recommend a BMW specialist, you can't beat experience, and it really pays to use someone who knows the N54 engine and who understands your needs.
+There are further gains to be had by forcing the car to run on higher octane fuels or switching fuel type completely.

-There are good quality piggy back ECU's, aftermarket ecus and plug in remapping solutions, which can be easier to install and set up without requiring a visit to a specialist installer.
+There are good quality piggy back ECU's, aftermarket ecus and plug in engine tuning/remapping solutions, which can be easier to install and set up without requiring a visit to a specialist installer.

 Syvecs Engine Management is a great option, especially if you are running turbo upgrades and have replaced the stock exhaust headers.